-Equally destructive are the growing gaps in political power. bando maps In the past three decades, we have seen the shredding of the safety nets and community structures that sustain working families—from Mexico to Malaysia and from Los Angeles to New York.
-It appears the battles American workers fought in the 20th century against sweatshops, union busting and child labor will have to be fought again, this time all over the world.
+From Mexico to Malaysia and from Los Angeles to New York, the battles American workers fought in the 20th century against sweatshops, union busting and child labor will have to be fought again, this time all over the world.

 We are also investing in the creation of solidarity campaigns and networks that will help activists turn the vicious circle of globalization, which pits one group of workers against another, into a virtuous circle, where working people can come together to raise the floor for all.

-- Immigrant Worker Centers The fund supports immigrant worker centers and national networks, along with programs to develop dialogue between these centers, potential allies and funders.
-The centers are vital to undocumented workers and their families in challenging sweatshop conditions and creating safe vehicles for civic participation, especially in growing campaigns for labor and immigration rights.
+The fund supports worker centers and national networks, along with programs to develop dialogue between these centers, potential allies and funders.
+The centers are vital to low-paid workers, exploited workers of color, and immigrant workers and their families in challenging sweatshop conditions and creating safe vehicles for civic participation, especially in growing campaigns for labor and immigration rights.
 In addition, the centers have brought new voices and greater diversity to activism in the US.